How Visitors Create a More Sustainable Future for San Luis Obispo

 - Creating a Clean Energy Choice Program to push for carbon-free future developments.

 This is truly one of the most ambitious climate action programs in the nation.
-We understand that travel connects each of us to the greater world and that traveling responsibly is a key to providing for a better future in SLO.
+We understand that travel connects each of us to the greater world and that eco-friendly travel is a key to providing for a better future in SLO.
 Stay tuned for more details to come on the EcoSLO and VisitSLO partnership.